risuorg/risu/doc/development/CONTRIBUTING.md

 For contributing translations check [i18n.md](i18n.md)

-<a id="markdown-how-to-debug-your-test" name="how-to-debug-your-test"></a>
 ## How to debug your test

 We've included a file named `env-for.debug.sh` in the root folder of citellus repo that allows to be sourced and later execute your script.

 This environment file will define the standard variables Citellus does use like:

 - RC_OKAY
 - RC_FAILED
 - RC_SKIPPED